K-S-K/CV/README.md

 - Embedded development with FreeRTOS;
 - Embedded Linux and Yocto development;
 - KiCAD and Embedded hardware development;
-- Currently, I'm experimenting with STM32; previously, I experimented with Raspberry PI and Pico, PIC, and ESP32.
+- The STM32 development in Hardware and Software aspects.

 **What do I want to deal with:**